Ogden Union Railway & Depot Company

 Reflecting the 1968 reorganization and subsequent operational changes, all of Riverdale Yard (formerly East Yard) and all trackage south of 29th Street became solely Union Pacific property.
 SP took over much of the former UP trackage in the old main yard, including the area directly west of the passenger depot tracks.
 Several tracks adjacent to the old PFE facility stayed with UP.
 The remaining property around and under Union Station itself, and the former site of the freight house, remained as a joint OUR&D holding.

 On April 3, 1970, the last Red Cap porter retired.
-Railroad passenger service, the City of San Francisco, was down to three days per week.
+Railroad passenger service in Ogden, the City of San Francisco, was down to three days per week.
 The number of tracks serving the Ogden depot had been reduced from 14 tracks, down to just five.
 (Ogden Standard Examiner, April 5, 1970)

 On May 1, 1971, Amtrak took over the nation's railroad passenger trains.
 Service through Ogden was in the form of the San Francisco Zephyr, running on the schedule of the former City of San Francisco.